fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-server.md

 ## CLI Options

-FusionExport server accepts following command line arguments to configure the server very easily.
+FusionExport server accepts the following command line arguments to configure the server very easily.
 Syntax to get or set the options is:

 ```bash
 $ ./fusionexport <option>